jdfennr/prosperity-2026/README.md

 ## Phase 1

-This round had two products to trade.
-Profiting from these products required market-making strategies.
+This round had two products to trade and profiting from these products required market-making strategies.
 The best strategies accurately estimate a fair midprice around which to trade.
 That meant handling cases like an emptying orderbook and separating noisy offers from prices anchored to fair value.
 I focused on a midprice that stayed stable under noise and regime shifts by leaning on orderbook history when liquidity dried up or reference prices disappeared.

 ## Phase 1 — result